JacobisEpic/systemd-stuff/services/hello/README.md

         CPU: 1ms
 ```

 This is because the %u and %h are both pointing to root.
-This is because withint `etc/systemd/system` this service becomes a **system service**.
+When we copy to the `etc/systemd/system` directory, this service becomes a **system service**.
 Meaning that %u in this case is a service user and not a login user.

 ---
 In order for this to work on anyone else's computer, here are the commands.
 Need to make sure that hello.sh is executable, then make the `/.config/systemd/user` directory.
 By doing it this way, we ensure that the %h in the .service file points to the `/home/user` directory